yuabrahamliu/proRate/README.md

 ![](https://github.com/yuabrahamliu/proRate/blob/master/vignettes/intraexoncomp.png)

 To check whether there is any k-mer difference between the gene body sequences of quantile2 genes and quantile1 genes, the function `getkmer` can be used.
 Its parameter `k` defines the length of the k-mer sequences need to be analyzed, and the parameters `genes1` and `genes2` require the gene symbols of the 2 sets need to be compared.
 Here, `k` is set as 6, and `genes1` and `genes2` are the quantile2 and quantile1 gene symbols respectively.
-The command is as follows.
+The command is shown below.

 ```
 intraabsreskmer <- getkmer(genomename = 'mm10',